tatsuya4649/fly/README.md

 ## Why fly ?

 Interface of fly is as simple as possible.
-Extracted only the necessary parts as Web framework by referring to variout Python web frameworks.
+Extracted only the necessary parts as Web framework by referring to various Python web frameworks.

 But, a core part of fly is implemented by C language, you can't think of it as Python Web framework.